What Are the Different Types of Tax Professionals?

 Service bureaus

 Service bureaus provide tax preparation software you can resell, branded under your own label.
 They also provide technical support and professional guidance to those who buy your branded software.
-As a tax professional, if you decide to operate a service bureau, you can increase your firm’s revenue by building a network of tax offices and helping other business owners find reliable tax preparation software.
+As a tax professional, if you decide to operate a service bureau, you can increase your firm’s revenue by building a network of tax offices and helping other business owners find reliable tax preparation software, as a service bureau reseller.

 What is a service bureau?